D-instanton Effects on the Holographic Weyl Semimetals: Introduction

-The main purpose of this paper is to investigate the strong interaction effect on the Weyl semimetal using gauge/gravity duality.
-One can ask, if a Weyl semimetal is described by a free Dirac theory, then where does the strong interaction come from?
-It has been found that the free Dirac theory, based on a one-particle description, is valid when the Fermi surface is large.
-However, when the Fermi energy approaches the Dirac point, the one-particle description is no longer valid, and strong interaction effects become important.
-In cases where the Fermi surface is small, strong interaction effects start to appear.
-For example, graphene is well described by the free Dirac theory, in which electrons are believed to move freely near the Fermi surface; hence, their behavior can be understood using the Drude model.
-However, when the Fermi level is close to the Dirac point, the Wiedemann–Franz law is violated, which means that the ratio of electric conductivity and thermal conductivity is not a constant \cite{crossno2016observation}.
-The other example is a surface state of a magnetically doped topological insulator.
-The experiment shows that there is a transition from weak anti-localization(WAL) to weak localization(WL) in the intermediate doping region \cite{PhysRevLett.108.036805,zhang2012interplay,bao2013quantum}.
-It cannot be explained by the Hikami-Larkin-Nagaoka(HNL) function \cite{10.1143/PTP.63.707}.
+The main purpose of this paper is to investigate strong interaction effects in Weyl semimetals using gauge/gravity duality.
+One may ask why strong interactions should be relevant if the system is described by a free Dirac theory.
+The key point is that the free Dirac description is valid when the Fermi surface is large.
+However, when the Fermi energy approaches the Dirac point, the one-particle description breaks down and interaction effects become important.
+In systems with a small Fermi surface, screening of the Coulomb interaction becomes inefficient, leading to strong correlations.
+For instance, graphene is well described by a free Dirac theory near a large Fermi surface, where electrons behave as weakly interacting quasiparticles.
+However, near the Dirac point, deviations such as the violation of the Wiedemann--Franz law are observed \cite{crossno2016observation}.
+Similarly, in magnetically doped topological insulators, a transition from weak anti-localization (WAL) to weak localization (WL) has been observed \cite{PhysRevLett.108.036805,zhang2012interplay,bao2013quantum}, which cannot be explained by the Hikami--Larkin--Nagaoka formula \cite{10.1143/PTP.63.707}.

-The reason for the appearance of the strong interaction in Dirac material is the smallness of the Fermi surface.
-If the Fermi surface is near the Dirac point, the tip of the cone, the electron-hole pair creation is not enough to screen the Coulomb interaction, and hence the system becomes a strongly interacting one.
-In this sense, we expect strongly interacting phenomena in the Weyl semimetal over a certain range of external parameters.

-The gauge/gravity duality \cite{maldacena1999large,witten1998anti,gubser1998gauge} has been widely studied to understand strongly interacting systems in high-energy physics and condensed matter.
-In particular, the development of a method to calculate DC and AC transport coefficients using gauge/gravity duality helps to understand strongly interaction phenomena in condensed matter physics \cite{andrade2014simple,blake2013universal,donos2014thermoelectric,kim2014coherent,seo2016character}.
-The calculation of the transport coefficient in the gauge/gravity context with two currents exhibited agreement with the experimental data \cite{seo2017holography}.
-Moreover, the gauge/gravity model with a Chern-Simons-like interaction shows good agreement with experimental data on the magnetoelectric conductivity in the surface state of the topological insulator \cite{seo2017strong,seo2017small}.